OracularIS/autest/docs/casestudy.md

 By following these recommendations and utilizing the comprehensive testing capabilities of Smart AUtest, organizations can significantly improve their inventory management processes and ensure seamless operations in their receiving departments.

-## Web-Based Test for Wave Planning
+## Web Based Test for Wave Planning

 ### Overview